1170300504/CS224n-Winter-2022/README.md

-# CS224N-Winter-2022
+# CS224n-Winter-2022

-This repository contains my solutions to the assignments of Stanford CS 224N (Winter 2022).
+This repository contains my solutions to the assignments of *CS224n: Natural Language Processing with Deep Learning* (Winter 2022).
 If you find any errors, *please* let me know!

 ### Current Progress